SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Blog/Posts/using-the-spi-playgrounds-app-to-file-better-bug-reports.md

----
-date: 2021-05-17 12:00
-title: Using the SPI Playgrounds app to file better bug reports
-description: If you've been wondering why we created the SPI Playgrounds app, read on for a story where we used a playground to file a better bug report in the Vapor project.
----

 We [recently released the SPI Playgrounds app](/posts/launching-the-swift-package-index-playgrounds-app-for-macos), which allows you to try out Swift Packages in a Playground in Xcode.
 You can use it to quickly get up and running with a new package when evaluating dependencies.
 However, it can also be helpful when working with dependencies you _already_ use in your project.
 One such use case is creating reproducible bug reports.